A- A+

 Andrea Woodard

-Andrea Woodard is the Director of Regional Community Integration at the Greater Des Moines Partnership.
+Andrea Woodard was the Director of Regional Community Integration at the Greater Des Moines Partnership.